bcgov/ecc-ofm/testing/README.md

 - User must have at least 1 Application
 - User must have at least 1 Funding Agreement
 - User must have at least 1 Historical Payment
-- User must have at least 1 Scheduled Payment1-portal-and-crm-login-and-security
+- User must have at least 1 Scheduled Payment
 - User must have at least 1 Pending Report
 - User must have at least 1 Historical Report